laobaixing/Data_Science_Pipeline/README.md

 # stock analysis
 > This project builds a pipeline to automatically update and analyze stock.
-It manages the whole data processing, analyzing and modelling through Luigi and demonstrates the result through Dash and other methods.
+It manages the whole data processing, analyzing and modeling through Luigi and demonstrates the result through Dash and other methods.

 ## Table of Contents